Creating water is no longer reserved for Poseidon himself; now we can do it too!

 Building the Terrarium

 Whenever your resin reservoir (see what I did there?) is complete and fully set, you can build your terrarium in the other section.
+Fish bowl terrariums appear to be common, and they certainly fit the brief.

 Add an inch of drainage material, then enough substrate for your plants’ roots, and get planting.